turbot/guardrails-docs/docs/runbooks/enterprise-install/update-tef/index.md

 # Update Turbot Guardrails Enterprise Foundation (TEF)

 In this runbook, you will:
-- Use AWS Service Catalogue to update Turbot Guardrails Enterprise Foundation (TEF)
+- Use AWS Service Catalog to update Turbot Guardrails Enterprise Foundation (TEF)
-- Learn how to monitor updates
+- Monitor and troubleshoot the TEF update process.

-The **Turbot Guardrails Enterprise Foundation (TEF)** stack creates networking, compute and logging components that will be shared by all workspaces.
+The **Turbot Guardrails Enterprise Foundation (TEF)** is an AWS Service Catalog product that provides automated configuration and management of the infrastructure needed to run the enterprise version of Turbot Guardrails in your AWS account.
+Stack creates networking, compute and logging components that will be shared by all workspaces.

 ## Prerequisites

-- Access to the Guardrails master AWS account with Administrator privileges..
+- Access to the Guardrails master AWS account with Administrator privileges.
 - Familiarity with AWS Console, Service Catalog, and CloudFormation services.

 ## Step 1: Access AWS Console